 Can I select my own room?

-Yes, students will match roommates in the MyHousing portal and then select into the specific Living Learning Community or non- LLC hall and room of their choice from the rooms available.
+Yes, in the fall semester students will match roommates in the MyHousing portal and then select into the specific Living Learning Community or non- LLC hall and room of their choice from the rooms available.
 If the roommates are mutually matched in MyHousing when one of the roommates selects a room it will assign all matching roommates to the room.
 The Housing Office will place students in the Spring semester during the winter break according to their preferences in the MyHousing portal.

 What are the bed sizes in the residence halls?